Auto-Mapping Enums

 @JSONField(serialzeFeatures = SerializerFeature.WriteEnumUsingToString)private UserStatus status;

-method in the enum.
-Choose either of the above two approaches.
+Override the toString method in your enum class.
+Choose either of the above configuration methods.

-By following these steps, you can elegantly use enum properties in MyBatis-Plus and easily serialize enum values into the format required by the frontend.
+By following these steps, you can elegantly use enum properties in MyBatis-Plus and easily serialize enum values into the format required by your frontend.